9 Delicious High Protein Lunch Ideas

 Here is a basic smoothie recipe:

 Blend everything together.
-You can add ice if you like a thicker consistency or add more milk if you like more of a juice-like texture.
+You can add ice for a thicker consistency or more milk for a juice-like texture.

-Other fruits that work well in smoothies include pineapple, mango, melon, and peaches.
+Other fruits that work well in smoothies include pineapple, mango, melon, and peach.

-You can add frozen riced cauliflower to bulk up the smoothie and reduce the carbohydrate content while also providing some potassium, vitamin C, and a little bit of fiber.
+You can add frozen riced cauliflower to bulk up the smoothie, reducing the carbohydrate content while providing some potassium, vitamin C, and a little bit of fiber.

 #2: Edamame and Tofu Salad